NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Make no mistake, the serial kit sets are self-contained and whether a particular kit set is supported depends on the system software, not on the type of connector sockets being used.

-To reiterate, there is no difference if you connect digital serial data to the monitor using Smart Cables or ordinary serial cables
+To put it plainly, there is no difference if you connect digital serial data to the monitor using Smart Cables or ordinary serial cables

 This is how you connect the BIS processor kit to a yellow MULTI socket